 What’s the best way to use disappearing content when crowdfunding?

 This is one of the more cutting-edge crowdfunding trends.
-The bottom line is that disappearing content creates a sense of urgency.
+The bottom line is that disappearing content creates a sense of urgency, prompting people to take immediate action.
 If something is only visible for a fixed amount of time, people feel more compelled to see it before it’s gone.
 Experiment with Snapchat and Instagram stories, or host a timed social media contest.
-For how-tos, check out How to Run a Successful Social Media Contest in Six Steps.